-Dates and Tickets: In 2019, the festival runs through September 4th.
+Dates and Tickets: In 2021, the festival runs from June 30th through September 8th.
 You can find information on this year’s festival and the lineup at the official website.
 It’s in French, but you can use the “translate page” function in your browser to see it in English.

 2. Saint-Germain-des-Prés Jazz Festival

 For many jazz fans, May is a bumper month in the French capital, thanks to the St-Germain-des-Prés Jazz festival.
 Now in its 19th year, it brings dozens of talented performers from around the world to some of the city’s legendary streets and indoor venues for a series of concerts.
 Some are even free.

 St-Germain may be better known for existentialist philosophers grimly pondering the world in cafés rather than for exuberant riffs on the sax, but the now-posh district takes on an entirely different, more laid-back vibe for the occasion of the annual festival.